TheDeanLab/navigate/docs/source/beginner.rst

 #.
 Under the :guilabel:`Exp.
 Time (ms)` tab, specify the camera exposure time in milliseconds.
 #.
 Set the :guilabel:`Interval` to ``1.0`` for each channel.
 #.
 Set the :guilabel:`Defocus` to  ``0`` for each channel.
 #.
-Select :guilabel:`Continuous Scan` in the dropdown next to the :guilabel:`Acquire` button in the Acquire Bar.
+Select "Continuous Scan" in the dropdown next to the :guilabel:`Acquire` button in the Acquire Bar.

 .. image:: images/beginner/continuous-scan-dropdown.png